Wolfsketch/ClansPvP/README.md

 # ⚔️ ClansPvP

-**ClansPvP** is a powerful Minecraft plugin for PvP servers featuring clans, land claiming, raids, power mechanics, vaults, and an ASCII-style territory map.
+**ClansPvP** is a powerful Minecraft plugin for PvP servers featuring clans, land claiming, raids, power mechanics, vaults, scoreboard stats, and an ASCII-style territory map.
 Perfect for hardcore PvP servers with structured group gameplay and modern, styled UI.

 ---

 ## 🚀 Features

 ✔️ **Complete Clan System**
-Advanced roles, invitations, promotions, demotions, and clan disbanding.
+Advanced roles, invitations, promotions, demotions, and safe clan disbanding.

+✔️ **Promotion & Demotion System**
+Use `/clan promote` and `/clan demote` to manage member ranks.
+Safety rules prevent the last remaining leader from demoting themselves.

 ✔️ **Chunk-Based Land Claiming**
-Conquer and protect 16x16 chunks for your clan using `/clan claim`.
+Conquer and protect 16x16 chunks for your clan using `/clan claim`, with claim limits based on clan size.

+✔️ **Claim Statistics in Scoreboard & Info**
+Displays how many chunks your clan owns versus the allowed limit, viewable via scoreboard or `/clan info`.

 ✔️ **Clan Vault System**
 Shared storage for your entire clan using `/clan vault`.